jkelkar/vuetalk/README.md

 # Vue talk

-Whenever at a talk, after hearing something discussed my most first question is: "So how do I use it?"
+Whenever at a talk, after hearing something discussed my first question is: "So how do I use it?"
 Sadly, often there is no answer.
 After hearing great things about this or that technology, now I have to go back to some other resource to figure out how exactly to get it to work.